 1. Prep your tray: Line a baking tray with parchment paper or a silicone baking mat.
 Both will work well!

-2. Mix the wet ingredients: Add the melted butter, brown sugar, and white sugar to a large mixing bowl and stir together until smooth.
+2. Mix the wet ingredients: Add the melted butter, brown sugar, and white sugar to a large mixing bowl, and stir until light and fluffy.
 Add the egg and vanilla and stir again.
+Alternatively, you can use a stand mixer to cream the ingredients.

-3. Add the dry ingredients: Add the flour, baking soda, cornstarch, and salt to the bowl and stir well.
+3. Add the dry ingredients: Add the flour, cornstarch, baking soda, and salt to the bowl, and stir well.
+Scrape the sides as needed to incorporate all the ingredients.
 The batter will look thick and glossy.

 4. Add the Cadbury Eggs: Break the Cadbury Eggs using a rolling pin or bowl.
 You want the pieces to be small but not completely crumbled.

-6. Bake: Preheat your oven to 325 degrees F then place the tray of cookies straight into the oven.
-Bake for 10 minutes so the edges of the cookies are just beginning to turn brown.
+6. Bake: Preheat your oven, and place the tray of cookies straight into the oven.
+Bake just until the edges of the cookies are just beginning to turn brown.

-7. Cool: Let the cookies cool on the tray for 10 minutes then enjoy!
+7. Cool: Let the cookies cool on the tray for ten minutes, and enjoy!

 Quick Tip